 July 20: New Student Orientation (Wharton) - by appointment only

 To get started:

 Please select the "Chat live" icon on the left side of the screen.
-An academic advisor will be with you soon.
+An online academic advisor will be with you soon.

 To leave a message, select the "Question/Message" icon on the left side of the screen.
-An academic advisor will reply within one business day.
+An online academic advisor will reply within one business day.

-The Chat Live for online advising is available according to the below schedule.
+The Chat Live for online academic advising is available according to the below schedule.
 Hours are subject to change.